01. What Are TTFields?

 What Are the Benefits of TTFields Therapy for Mesothelioma?

-TTFields offer several potential benefits for mesothelioma patients, including mild side effects and convenience.
-Additional TTFields benefits may include improved survival and quality of life, among others.
+TTFields may offer several potential benefits for mesothelioma patients.
+They include mild side effects, convenience and improved quality of life.

 The advantages of TTFields treatment may vary because of individual factors.
 Mesothelioma patients can discuss TTFields with their oncologists to better understand potential benefits.